human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3a_assembly_qc.md

 This is more manageable, and you can even kind of see the histogram forming from the count values.
 There's a lot of *k*-mers that are present at only one copy (or otherwise very low copy) in the read set: these are usually sequencing errors, because there's a lot of these *k*-mers present at low copy.
 Because the sequence isn't actually real (*i.e.*, it isn't actually in the genome and isn't actually serving as sequencing template), these *k*-mers stay at low copy.
 After these error *k*-mers, there's a dip in the histogram until about the 24-28 copy range.
 This peak is the coverage of the actual *k*-mers coming from the genome that you sequenced, thus it corresponds to having coverage of ~26X in this read set.
 We only have one peak here because this is a haploid dataset, but if your dataset is diploid then expect two peaks with the first peak varying in height depending on heterozygosity of your sample.

-What if I want a pretty graph instead of imagining it?
+"What if I want a pretty graph instead of imagining it?"
 Good news -- there's <del>an app</del> a program for that.
-I am partial to GenomeScope, especially because there's an online web page where you can just drop in your meryl histogram file and it will draw the histogram for you as well as use the GenomeScope model to predict some genome characteristics of your data, given the expected ploidy.
+GenomeScope is a straightforward program with an online web page where you can just drop in your meryl histogram file and it will draw the histogram for you as well as use the GenomeScope model to predict some genome characteristics of your data, given the expected ploidy.
 Let's try it out!
 Download the `read-db.hist` file and throw it into the GenomeScope website: http://qb.cshl.edu/genomescope/genomescope2.0/ and adjust the parameters accordingly.

 **Can I use GenomeScope to QC my raw data before assembly?** (hi Dini I think maybe this section can be a large detail drop down?
 I'm not sure if it breaks the flow of the tutorial)